 I feel all three of those movies are worth watching so I’d encourage you to watch them before reading this post.

 Firstly, I want to address the two things I liked about John Wick 2.
 I felt that they actually did a better job of setting up an antagonist with Cassian (Common).
 I still didn’t feel that afraid for Wick during the movie, but Cassian at least seemed like he might be able to defeat Wick.
-Ares (Ruby Rose), the other main antagonist on the other hand felt like just any other thug, except she was deaf and had a vagina.
+Ares (Ruby Rose), the other main antagonist, on the other hand, felt like just any other thug, except she was deaf and had a vagina.

 I also felt this movie at least didn’t peak halfway through.
 The action remained more consistent.
-My problem though, is that it got very repetitive.
+My problem though is that it got very repetitive.
 Most of the action scenes involve Keanu Reeves shoot people in the face and then flipping a thug around, pinning him down and before killing 2 to 3 more people before finishing him off.
-The only sequences that felt creative was the battle between Cassian and Wick as they run around some parked cars and the sequence when Wick arrives back in New York.
+The only sequences that felt creative were the battle between Cassian and Wick as they run around some parked cars and the sequence when Wick arrives back in New York.
 Unfortunately, the later sequence felt really out of place and way too over the top.

 I’ll start with Collateral first.

 The first thing I’d like to state is Vincent (Tom Cruise) actually feels like a hitman.
-He actively thinks of how to not only kill his mark, but how to get away.
+He actively thinks of how to not only kill his mark but how to get away.
 In no part of any of the John Wick movies did he (nor any of the other assassins) make an attempt to hide their identity.
 This made some sense in the first movie as I think he was trying to tell the crime world to basically fuck off, but considering he actually is tasked with an assassination in the sequel, I believe he could have actually planned his getaway much better.

 Now, in the Club Fever shootout, we witness Vincent set up Max (Jamie Foxx) as bait.
-He knows his employers think that Max is the actual hitman, so he sends Max into the middle of dance floor.
+He knows his employers think that Max is the actual hitman, so he sends Max into the middle of the dance floor.
 This ruse confuses the FBI, the target’s bodyguards and the cartel hitmen who keep were sent to keep check on the situation.
 Although his identity was most likely compromised, he will live and be able to cash his paycheck if he gets away.